Empowering students to succeed.

-Inspiring Minds partners with schools to deliver fully-integrated student support systems that provide focused, individual tutoring to accelerate skill acquisition.
+Inspiring Minds partners with schools to deliver fully-integrated student support systems that provide focused, individual academic support to accelerate skill acquisition.
 Services are available to students from PreK-Grade 5 in math and literacy.
 Inspiring Minds efficiently manages these initiatives by using recruited, screened, trained and managed community volunteers and leveraging collaborations with other nonprofits, businesses and universities to make a difference in our students’ lives.

 In 1963, a small group of determined East Side mothers offered to work with struggling students at two segregated elementary schools.
 Only one administrator, Thomas McDonald, the new coordinating principal of Doyle and Jenkins, welcomed them.
 He needed “all the help I could get” to raise the students’ academic performance.
 A handful of volunteers began working with students.
 Four years later, he attributed a significant improvement in reading and arithmetic scores to the Lippitt Hill Tutorial.

 Fast forward, the organization, now Inspiring Minds, still gives students the academic support they need to succeed.
 Names, faces, ethnicities, languages have changed; the disadvantages of poverty have not.
 There are always thousands of children waiting to benefit from the individual attention of trained tutors.
 The sustained support from a caring community makes it possible.